Quafadas/dairect-democracy/site/docs/_docs/experiments/cow.mdoc.md

 # Basic Chat

-This is a simple chat application that uses ther chat API to chat with an assistant.
+A simple chat application that uses the chat API to chat with an assistant.

 ```scala mdoc